Chapter 8: Section 13 mention of inventor

 When updating the Register as a result of a section 13(3) application being allowed, the B3 should:

-- use OPTICS function CHA ROL.
+- use COPS function CHA ROL.
 Rather than removing details from the register, the action taken will close them down.
 On screen CHA ROL 1 insert end date.
 This should be the day prior to the start date and will remove the inventor from the register completely

 Note: The screen on which the free text register entry is typed provides an option to move directly to the CHA ROL screens.
 Simply change the Roles to Record to Y. From the following pages, select the appropriate options.